 Frequently Asked Questions

-Duration: Three weeks
+Duration: Two weeks

 Time commitment: Two hours/day on average, five days per week

 Timetable: Flexible, participants to set their own study times

 |Representatives of medium-sized and large financial institutions* (non-UNEPFI-members)||890 USD|

 |Representatives of small financial institutions* (non-UNEPFI-members)

 Representatives of non-Governmental Organisations, academics and Government representatives*